jryanconklin/epicodus-php-cr2-word_frequency/README.md

 *Code Review #2*

 ## Features ##
-The program will allow a user to input a word and phrase and return a count of the amount of times the word repeats.
+The program will allow a user to input a word and phrase and return a count of the amount of times the word repeats inside the phrase.

 ## Technologies ##